LiyaoTang/My-Notes/General-Tips.md

          (shitty POSIX standard: invoke **at least** one thread)

-      $\Rightarrow​$ not even a conditional critical region...
+      $\Rightarrow$ not even a conditional critical region...

       example code for waiting: